lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/02-Cookbook/README.md

 ### Repository

 We now need another class that will act as a database, the `Repository`.
 We don't have a proper database yet, so we will use a class that acts like one (as we saw in the lecture).
 When a Ruby program exits, we lose all the data that we stored in variables.
-If we want to recuperate the data next time we run the program, we need to store them in a more persistent way, on the hard drive, in a CSV file.
+If we want to retrieve the data next time we run the program, we need to store them in a more persistent way, on the hard drive, in a CSV file.

+In the context of this challenge, the repository stores the recipes added by the user.
+In other words, it **is** the **cookbook**.
+Let's name the class `Cookbook` to write explicit and meaningful code, but keep in mind that it's the **repository** from this morning's diagram!

-Implement a `Cookbook` class which will act as fake database.
-It should implement 4 methods:
+Implement the `Cookbook` class with 4 methods:

 - `initialize(csv_file_path)` which loads existing `Recipe` from the CSV
 - `all` which returns all the recipes